Smyth County, Virginia

 Smyth County is a county located in the U.S. state of Virginia.
 As of the 2020 census, the population was 29,800.
 Its county seat is Marion.

 History

 Smyth County was formed on February 23, 1832, from Washington and Wythe counties.
 The county is named after Alexander Smyth, a general during the War of 1812 who was elected to the state Senate, House of Delegates, and as a Representative to the United States Congress.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 452 sqmi, of which 451 sqmi is land and 1.4 sqmi (0.3%) is water.
+Smyth County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.